Scholarships for International Students

 The scholarships seek to foster multicultural perspectives in the classroom reflecting today’s global society.
 Scholarships are awarded to students who have demonstrated academic achievement, interpersonal communication skills, or unique abilities that advance multicultural perspectives in the UCLA Extension classroom.

-Every quarter, the committee awards three scholarships valuing $1,600 for each recipient.
-Scholarship funds may only be applied to offset course fees at UCLA Extension.
+Every quarter, the committee awards three scholarships valuing $1,650 for each recipient.
+Scholarship funds may only be applied to offset course fees at UCLA Extension and must be used within two years of award notification.

 - You must be a citizen of a foreign country or holder of dual citizenship (United States + Foreign Country)